All Over Me (Josh Turner song)

-"All Over Me" is a song written by The Peach Pickers (Rhett Akins, Dallas Davidson, Ben Hayslip), and recorded by American country music artist Josh Turner.
+"All Over Me" is a song written by Rhett Akins, Dallas Davidson and Ben Hayslip, and recorded by American country music artist Josh Turner.
 It was released in April 2010 as the second single from his album Haywire.

 Background and writing

 Co-writer Rhett Akins told The Boot that the song "is another one of those good time summer feeling songs about hot weather and it being time to get in the boat, grab your girl and head to the lake or the river."
 He also said that they "didn't have any title mapped out or even a direction of where we were going[…]We came up with the title to the song as we were writing the chorus about save all your kisses up, bring all your sweet love, and pour it all over me."

 Content

 "All Over Me" is an uptempo song backed primarily by piano and electric guitar.
 The song's male narrator describes telling his love interest his desire to take her down to the riverbank in the summer, begging her to pour her love "all over [him]."